quicwg/multipath/draft-ietf-quic-multipath.md

 but they may be received through any available path.
 There is an understandable concern that if successive acknowledgements are received on different paths, the measured RTT samples will fluctuate widely, and that might result in poor performance.
-In fact, this concern is probably not justified.
+While this may be a concern, the actual behavior is complex.

 The computed values reflect both the state of the network path and the scheduling decisions by the sender of the ACK_MP frames.
 In the example